Last Updated on February 16, 2021

 That’s what we’ll talk about today…

 Problems need solutions.
-As a salesperson, there are few faster paths to a sale than being able to position your company as a bona-fide and credible solution to an existing problem or pain point.
+As a salesperson, there are few faster paths to a sale than being able to position your company as a bona-fide and credible solution to an existing pain point.

 So dig up those problems.
 Find out what needs aren’t being met that are keeping your prospects from where they want to be.

-If they’re not facing any problems around the area that your offer is focused on, then they probably aren’t a good fit.
+If they’re not facing any issues around the area that your offer is focused on, then they probably aren’t a good fit.

-Perhaps they’ve already found a good solution to this problem, or perhaps they’re dealing with challenges that your offer can’t solve.
+Perhaps they’ve already found a good solution to this pain point, or perhaps they’re dealing with challenges that your offer can’t solve.

-But perhaps they’re dealing with problems that fit right in with your offer.
+But perhaps they’re dealing with pain points that fit right in with your offer.

 And now you know where to focus your attention and energy.